rpazos98/rpazos98/README.md

 I tend to work in Java :coffee:, Python :snake: and Scala :ladder: as a backend developer.
 I also have some expercience developing with React.

-I love reading about systems desing, programming paradigms and engineering teams managment.
+I love reading about systems design, programming paradigms and engineering teams managment.

 <p align="center">
 <a href="https://github.com/rpazos98">